wp-plugins/easy-media-gallery/readme.txt

 <p>http://www.youtube.com/watch?v=oH39zc8zMOg</p>

 = Full media support =
-<p>Easy Media Gallery plugin satisfy all your needs to create different types of media such us portfolio, image gallery, photo albums and also from a simple picture to an image slider, image carousel a video and audio player (html5).
+<p>Easy Media Gallery plugin satisfy all your needs to create different types of media such us portfolio, image gallery, photo albums and also from a simple picture to an image slider, image carousel a video and audio (html5) gallery.
 All in one solution.
 Easy Media Gallery represents a perfect solution for any type of media.
 Each item can be:</p>

 >
 > * <strong>An image</strong>